WorkplaceX/Framework/Framework.BuildTool/Shell/travis-ci.org/Readme.md

 Deployment to Azure goes with Git Url.
 It needs to be in quotation marks.
 Example:
 * AzureGitUrl = "https://MyUsername:MyPassword@my22.scm.azurewebsites.net:443/my22.git"

 On Azure portal go to "App Service" --> "Deployment options" --> select "Local Git Repository" click select.
-Now on "App Service" --> "Properties" the "GIT URL" is now shown.
+On "App Service" --> "Properties" the "GIT URL" is shown. **Add ":MyPassword" to it!**

 ![TravisCI](https://github.com/WorkplaceX/Framework/blob/master/Doc/TravisEnvironment.png)